-The Club continues to play a strong role in the Inner North community, helping more than fifty not for profit groups including lawn bowling, rugby union and other amateur sports, church and school groups, as well as charities, support groups and other community organisations.
-A total of \$177,376 was contributed to the Club's community in line with the objects of the Club's Constitution.
-This represents 54% of net gaming machine revenue and well over the 8% legislated to go to the community.
+The Club continues to play a strong role in the Inner North community, helping many not for profit groups including lawn bowling, rugby union and other sports, school groups, as well as charities, support groups and other community organisations.
+A total of over \$200,000 was contributed to the Club's community in line with the objects of the Club's constitution.
+This represents 33% of net gaming machine revenue and \$153,375 more than the 8% legislated to go to the community.